MrBlazin/MSCHF/README.md

 * Explanation: It takes user input to create payload.txt files and provides you the means to automatically type all of the contents of the payload until it's finished.

-* To run the Ghost Typer script, navigate to the Python-Weapons directory and then to `GhostTyper.py`:
+* To run the Ghost Typer script, navigate to the GhostTyper directory using `cd GhostTyper` and then do `python GhostTyper.py`:

 # Ghost Typer Installation and execution